 A scenic gondola ride will whisk you to the upper village of the Sunshine Village Ski Resort followed by a chairlift ride to the Standish Viewpoint overlooking three gorgeous alpine lakes.
 Hike down to Rock Isle Lake and do the circuit around Grizzly and Larix Lakes.
 There is no shortage of prime picnic spots, trailside benches, or viewpoints from which to enjoy your packed lunch.

 The gondola operates on Fridays through Mondays with mid-week shuttle bus access to the village.
 The chairlift runs seven days a week.

 While there are many jaw-dropping viewpoints along the Icefields Parkway, Bow Lake has always captured my imagination with its clear reflections and tranquil setting.
 I like to hike along the lakeshore trail looking for a rock to call my own.
 Bring a picnic lunch and spend some time revelling in the sight of distant glaciers, remote peaks, and wilderness that is home to the Wapta Icefield above.

 Travellers coming from Lake Louise can stop by Laggan’s Bakery of Trailhead Café in the Village to pick up sandwiches, fresh baking, and other delectable items to go.
 And I highly recommend the cookies!

-For a guided tour, join Discover Banff Tours on their Columbia Icefields Parkway Sightseeing Tour.
-You’ll enjoy an alpine picnic lunch at Peyto Lake, famous for its milky turquoise colour.
+For a guided tour, join Discover Banff Tours on their Columbia Icefields Parkway Sightseeing Tour and enjoy a picnic lunch at one of the stunning turquoise lakes along the way.